raymond-w-ko/omegacomplete.vim/README.md

 to have the Python 2.X bindings.

-If you use Visual Studio 2008 and have Boost compiled and installed in "C:\Boost", then you can just compiled with the solution file.
+If you use Visual Studio 2008 and have Boost compiled and installed in "C:\Boost", then you can just use with the solution file provided.

 ## Completion Types

 ### Prefix Completion
-Standard completion provided by VIM when you press Ctrl-N / Ctrl-P
+Standard completion provided by VIM when you press Ctrl-N / Ctrl-P in insert mode.

 ### Title Case Completion
 If have a word like "MyAwesomeVariable", then typing "mav" would offer this